vss2sn/bayes_filter/README.md

 1. Kalman Filter
 2. Extended Kalman Filter
 3. Unscented Kalman Filter
+4. Particle Filter

 It also includes the following examples:
-1. Spring mass damper system (kf, efk, ukf)
+1. Spring mass damper system (kf, efk, ukf, pf)
-2. Simple pendulum (kf, ekf, ukf)
+2. Simple pendulum (kf, ekf, ukf, pf)

 The kalman filter example in the non-linear simple pendulum example has been added to demonstrate the performance of the kalman filter when the measurement to state space conversion, the process matrix and the control matrix are non-linear and approximations/assumptions are made to help it replicate the actual process (in this case, the small angle approximation)